abpframework/abp-samples/MAUI-OpenId/Part 2.md

     </ContentPage>
     ```

     > I've used binding while setting **BindingContext** as **ViewModel** because of IntelliSense support.
-With this method, you'll see intellisense will suggest properties from your VieWModel.
+With this method, you'll see intellisense will suggest properties from your ViewModel.
     >
     > ![abp-maui-demo-xaml-intellisense](art/xaml-intellisense.png)